Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

-Claim \ref{segment-stack-content} associates uniquely $s$ with $(\tau,\sigma)$, and thus we can define a map from $(\tau,\sigma)$ to $s$.
-Hence, the number of all possible strings $s$ is at most $|\Gamma'_{(1,2)}|^2$, which is a constant.
-From this fact, we can draw a conclusion that $|s|$ is upper-bounded by an appropriately chosen constant, independent of $(n,x,y)$. \end{yproof}
+Claim \ref{segment-stack-content} uniquely associates $s$ with $(\tau,\sigma)$, and thus we can define a map from $(\tau,\sigma)$ to $s$.
+Hence, the number of all possible strings $s$ is at most $|\Gamma'_{(1,2)}|^2$, which is obviously a constant.
+From this fact, we can draw a conclusion that $|s|$ is upper-bounded by an appropriately chosen constant, independent of $(n,x,y)$.